programmfabrik/easydb-custom-data-type-georef/README.md

 ### Schema options

-* which "mapquest-API-key" to use
+* which "mapbpox-API-key" to use
 * if "geocoder" is activated for adresssearch

 ### Mask options